honeycombio/intro-to-o11y-nodejs/README.md

 ```
 export HONEYCOMB_API_KEY=replace-this-with-a-real-api-key
-export HONEYCOMB_DATASET=hello-observability # can be any name
-export SERVICE_NAME=fib-microsrv # can be any name
+export SERVICE_NAME=sequence-of-numbers # can be any name
 ```

 Remember, get a Honeycomb API Key from your Team Settings in [Honeycomb](https://ui.honeycomb.io). (find this by clicking on your profile in the lower-left corner.)

-You can name the Honeycomb Dataset anything you want.

 You can choose any Service Name you want.

 Stop the app, start it again, and click Go and Stop.

 Head over to [Honeycomb](https://ui.honeycomb.io) for your data.
+Try clicking "Home" in the top left.
+Where the dropdown says "All datasets in prod" (or whatever you named your environment), choose your service name.

 Do you see some lines?